 The benefits associated with our purchase of green electronics (over the lifetime of the products) include:

-For desktops, monitors, notebooks, mobile phones, and servers: benefits calculated using the Green Electronic Council's EPEAT Benefits Calculator, accessed March 2021.
-For multi-function devices and printers: benefits calculated using the EPA's EEBC for Imaging Equipment version 1.
+For desktops, monitors, notebooks, tablets, mobile phones, and servers: benefits calculated using the Green Electronic Council's EPEAT Benefits Calculator, accessed December 2021.
+For multi-function devices and printers: benefits calculated using the EPA's EEBC for Imaging Equipment accessed December 2021.